Algae are simple organisms that belong to the Protist kingdom.

 Giant Kelp (Macrocystis pyrifera, multicellular brown algae)

+They are autotrophic, which means that they can produce their own food by photosynthesis.
 They produce oxygen that is returned to the atmosphere.They have different sizes: from microscopic to hundreds of metres in lengthThey do not have the tissues and organs of plants: they do not have true roots, stems, or leaves.
 Most algae are aquatic, although some are found in soil or on trees when there is enough moisture.
 They can be found in freshwater, marine, and moist soil habitats.They have chlorophyll and other pigments for carrying out photosynthesis.
 Depending on the pigments they have, algae have different colours.
 The three main colours are:

 Red algae (Palmaria palmata, Dulse)